nacholibre/cpos/README.md

 - screenshot: base64 encoded screenshot of the loaded page (only if capture is set to true)
 - loaded: True or False, false can be if the timeout is reached

-`openUrl` opens new tab in Chromium and after page has loaded the tab is closed and the callback is executed, which means you can open pages in parallel.
+`openURL` opens new tab in Chromium and after page has loaded the tab is closed and the callback is executed, which means you can open pages in parallel.

 You can use [node async](https://github.com/caolan/async) to limit max parallel tasks.